 If things go wrong, a written contract is the strongest legal protection you have.

 “I Don’t Need to Pull a Permit”

-You’re legally required to get a building permit for any construction project, which allows building officials to visit the site to confirm that the work meets building and safety codes.
+Homeowners are legally required to get a building permit for any construction project.
+This allows building officials to visit the site to confirm that the work meets building and safety codes.

-The contractor may ask you to apply for a homeowner’s permit, but taking out your own permit for a contractor job means lying to authorities about who’s doing the work.
-And it makes you responsible for monitoring all the inspections — since the contractor doesn’t answer to the inspector, you do.
+As part of a typical contractor scam, the contractor will ask you to apply for a homeowner’s permit.
+However, taking out your own permit for a contractor job means lying to authorities about who’s doing the work.
+Further, it makes you responsible for monitoring all the inspections.
+Now the contractor doesn’t answer to the inspector, but you do.

 This should always be a big red flag.
 A contractor who doesn’t want to pull permits is likely to be unlicensed, to cut other corners, and to avoid authorities taking a close look at their work.

-The job is already under way when the contractor informs you that the agreed-upon price has gone up.
+The job is well under way when the contractor informs you that the agreed-upon price has gone up.
 He blames unforeseen structural problems or design changes you made after the job began.